“Where do I find a nature notebook?”

 Questions like these cross my desk regularly.
 So let’s reveal the secret of the mysterious nature notebook.
 The secret is: it’s empty.
 That’s right.
 When you first get a nature notebook, it will be empty.
 A nature notebook is simply a blank notebook with stiff covers and heavy paper for writing, drawing, and painting.
 A sketchbook works well.

-Give each child his or her own nature notebook, and of course, get one for yourself!
-Then whenever you go outside to do nature study, make an entry or two in your notebooks.
-Charlotte Mason explained: “As soon as he is able to keep it himself, a nature-diary is a source of delight to a child.
-Every day’s walk gives him something to enter: three squirrels in a larch tree, a jay flying across such a field, a caterpillar climbing up a nettle, a snail eating a cabbage leaf, a spider dropping suddenly to the ground, where he found ground ivy, how it was growing and what plants were growing with it, how bindweed or ivy manages to climb” (Vol. 1, p.
+“As soon as he is able to keep it himself, a nature-diary is a source of delight to a child.
+Every day’s walk gives him something to enter: three squirrels in a larch tree, a jay flying across such a field, a caterpillar climbing up a nettle, a snail eating a cabbage leaf, a spider dropping suddenly to the ground, where he found ground ivy, how it was growing and what plants were growing with it, how bindweed or ivy manages to climb” (Home Education, p.
 54).

 Record in your nature notebook